vertaix/Vendi-Sampling/README.md

 samples, weights = VendiSamp(E, logvendi_loss, steps=10000, x_init=x_init)
 ```

 The choice of $q$ determines the order of the Vendi Score.
+See [our pre-print](https://arxiv.org/abs/2310.12952) describing the behavior of the Vendi Score with different orders $q$

 In `Model_Systems/main.py` we perform hyperparameter optimization.